AaravShirvoikar/live-server/README.md

 - Serves static files (HTML, CSS, JS) from a specified directory.
 - Automatically reloads the browser when any file in the directory is changed.
-- Uses WebSocket to show updated files in real-time in your terminal.
+- Uses WebSocket to update files in real-time and display them in your terminal.

 ## Getting Started